Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Projection

 Even though quantum theory of fields offers the most brilliant and convenient way to reconcile special relativity and quantum theory, it leaves unchanged the problem of measurement.
 There seems to be a deep incompatibility between objective probabilities and a four-dimensional space-time.
-According to Everett\citeyear*{Everett57a}'s multiworld interpretation, a bifurcation between universe branches occurs at each measurement.
-Had this attempt come with a proposal that clarifies the special status of measurement against pure quantum events, it would have ruled $\mathrm{P_Q}$ out but at the cost of reinforcing the importance of $\mathrm{P_N}$ and especially $\mathrm{P_S}$\footnote{It is noteworthy that to try to solve another old problem of choice, namely the problem of free will, Boussinesq has proposed in \citeyear*{Boussinesq/SaintVenant1877a} to connect it with the existence of bifurcations of the solutions of dynamical equations, letting the choice of the branch not to an extreme sensitivity to ``a very small change in the initial conditions'' \cite[chap.~IV, p.~76, see also p.~68]{Poincare59a} but to an external ``guiding principle'' (\textit{principe directeur}) that establishes a fundamental clear-cut between inanimate and animate beings.
+According to Everett \citeyear{Everett57a}'s multiworld interpretation, a bifurcation between universe branches occurs at each measurement.
+Had this attempt come with a proposal that clarifies the special status of measurement against pure quantum events, it would have ruled $\mathrm{P_Q}$ out but at the cost of reinforcing the importance of $\mathrm{P_N}$ and especially $\mathrm{P_S}$\footnote{It is noteworthy that to try to solve another old problem of choice, namely the problem of free will, Boussinesq has proposed in \citeyear{Boussinesq/SaintVenant1877a} to connect it with the existence of bifurcations of the solutions of dynamical equations, attributing the choice of the branch not to an extreme sensitivity to ``a very small change in the initial conditions'' \citep[chap.~IV, p.~76, see also p.~68]{Poincare59a} but to an external ``guiding principle'' (\textit{principe directeur}) that establishes a fundamental clear-cut between inanimate and animate beings.
 If, on the contrary, we want to remain self-consistent within a unique materialistic continuum, the ``guiding principles'' that break the symmetry must definitely remain internal. }.

-Many physical and philosophical discussions have been devoted to the arrow of time, but relatively few concern attempts to physically define the present \cite{Hartle05a}.
+Many physical and philosophical discussions have been devoted to the arrow of time, but relatively few concern attempts to physically define the present \citep{Hartle05a}.
 Maybe questions $\mathrm{P_N}$ and $\mathrm{P_S}$ are two aspects of the same question, the first being formulated in physical terms while the other in neuropsychological terms.

-A signature of a final theory should precisely to be free of parameters with contingent value.
-Those who believe in the existence of such a theory should therefore add a fourth problem, possibly connected to the others with the help of anthropic selectionist arguments, namely,
+A signature of a final theory should precisely be free of parameters with contingent value.
+Those who believe in the existence of such a theory should therefore add a fourth problem, possibly connected to the others with the help of anthropic selectionist arguments (see for instance Bostrom, \citeyear{Bostrom02a} and references therein), namely,